A 1-bit quantum filter for particle trajectory reconstruction: Acknowledgements

 \section{Acknowledgements}

-This study was supported by the Special Research Fund (BOF24DOCUM01) of Hasselt University and is part of the project {\it Fast sensors and Algorithms for Space-time Tracking} and Event Reconstruction (FASTER) with project number OCENW.XL21.XL21.076 of the research programme ENW - XL which is (partly) financed by the Dutch Research Council (NWO).

-The authors wish to thank Jan Blommaart, Alain Chancé, Taha Selim for stimulating discussions and suggestions.
-We are thankful to IBM Research through the CERN Quantum Technology Initiative (QTI) and Quantinuum for providing access to their quantum platforms, resulting in the studies reported in this paper.
+We are thankful to the CERN Quantum Technology Initiative (QTI) for providing access to IBM Quantum computers and Quantinuum for providing access to their quantum platforms, resulting in the studies reported in this paper.
 We also thank the Coherence and Quantum Technology group of Eindhoven University for initial tests on their simulation platform.
-Finally, we are grateful for the support from the LHCb Data Processing and Analysis (DPA) project.
+Finally, we are grateful for the support from the LHCb Data Processing and Analysis (DPA) project, and acknowledge the LHCb simulation and computing projects for the production of simulated samples.